thewhitetulip/intro-to-vuejs/1_introduction.md

 	this.todo = {title:'', text:'', assign:''}

 This will reset the input elements.
+This plays an important role apart from resetting the input tags.
+If we do not reset `this.todo`, then, we are binding each new element which we add in.
+Try doing it yourself once and then you'll understand the real issue.

 ## Using Components